Apollo and the Art of Archery

 The wrath of Apollo

 Why is Apollo angry?
 Because Agamemnon dishonoured his priest Chryses ("Golden") by abducting his daughter and refusing the priest's pleas to give her back.
 Is Apollo such a fussy god that he reacts to a relatively small detail in a harsh war that has been going on for many years already?
 "Why now?" we would like to ask the god who protects Troy.
 For the poet it is a major topic: he uses it to start off the Iliad - the poem about the war that is waged because a Trojan abducted an Achaian girl, Menelaos' wife.
 There is no small irony here.
 The irony is continued when the "abduction" theme is transferred to Achilles(3), the proxy for the listener himself.
 How can you do this to Achilles when you are going to war because it was done to you?
 Phoebus, the epithet of Apollo, means "pure" or "bright".
 It is easy to see how the abducting of girls to satisfy the desires of the army (and the king) is a miasma, a pollution of purity.
 Note that they have to purify themselves after the girl is shipped back and before offering a sacrifice to Apollo (Il 1.313).
 Hence the wrath.
 But in the Iliad, Apollo is not angry because of the abduction of a girl, he is angry because of the dishonour done to his priest Chryses.
 Why does the poet construct it this way?
-We must understand that the Iliad always works on the principle of 'imagine you were in that situation'.
-It never uses abstractions like 'it is wrong to do such and such'.
+We must understand that the Iliad always works on the principle of "imagine you were in that situation".
+It never uses abstractions like "it is wrong to do such and such".
 So he gives us a figure we can identify with: a father whose daughter has been taken.
 Or a father who loses his beloved son in a useless war, like Priam and Peleus.
 Or a father whose child will be killed and whose wife will be enslaved (it is a very patriarchal society).
 Homer always goes for the pathos and the fact that he mentions those things at all is not a sign of his objectivity, it is his attempt to transfer his own anger to the listening public.

 Apollo the prophet

-'ἦ ποτ' Ἀχιλλῆος ποθὴ ἵξεται υἷας Ἀχαιῶν': 'soon the sons of the Achaians will be in need of Achilles'.
+"ἦ ποτ' Ἀχιλλῆος ποθὴ ἵξεται υἷας Ἀχαιῶν": "soon the sons of the Achaians will be in need of Achilles".
 To Achilles, this is an oath; he will not come though they need him.
 But in the subtext, where it is all about the contemporary troubles of the Greeks, it is a prophecy: you are going to need an Achilles to save your city.
-With respect to Smyrna, he was right: it was sacked in the late 7th century.
+With respect to Smyrna, he was right: it was under constant threat from its eastern neighbours until it was sacked in the late 7th century.
 Apollo made the poet a prophet.

-1. I choose 'daita' in line 5 instead of the rather lame 'pasi': 'a prey for the dogs and a feast for the birds'
+1. I choose "daita" in line 5 instead of the rather lame "pasi": "a prey for the dogs and a feast for the birds"

 2. My theory is that the Iliad was originally sung for the warrior-class elite, not for the public at large, in symposium-like gatherings like the gatherings in Odysseus' or Alkinoös' house.
 This would explain a lot of sympotic language.
 The Odyssey is different, less controversial, and probably meant for a larger public festivals like the one on Delos.